 By Andrea Wachter, LMFT

-Worry does not prepare us for the future.
+Worry doesn’t tend to prepare us for the future.
 It robs us of the present.
-Worrying is like trying to prevent something hard from happening in the future while causing something hard to happen in the present— worry!
-Worry is hard work and it’s stressful.
-We might tell ourselves that the right amount of worrying will help us get through an eventual disaster or hardship, but worry doesn’t have that kind of power.
-Now, I’m not talking about realistic preventative measures, like getting timely medical check-ups or going to a couples’ counselor if you’re worried about your relationship.
-If the weather channel is predicting a big storm, loading up on groceries and batteries might help, but worrying won’t.
-Unless you’re taking steps to actively do something about an issue or event that you’re worried about, worry is not really helpful.
+Worrying is like trying to prevent something hard from happening in the future while causing something hard to happen in the present— worry.
+Worry is stressful and it’s hard work.
+We might tell ourselves that the right amount of worrying will help us get through a future hardship or disaster, but worry typically doesn’t have that kind of power.

 Even though worry feels like serious business, a sense of humor can help sometimes too.
-In a recent session with a client who was preparing to travel abroad for a few months, we discussed her fears about her upcoming trip.
-She was excited for the opportunity to travel but she was very worried about going off to a foreign country without her familiar support system.
+I remember a session with a client who was preparing to travel abroad for a few months.
+She was excited for the opportunity to travel, but she was also very worried about going off to a foreign country.
 She said, “I’m worried that my anxiety will ruin my trip.”
-She then laughed and said playfully, “I’m worried about ruining my trip and I am actually ruining my day!
-I’m worried about being worried!”
+Then she laughed and playfully said, “I’m worried about ruining my trip and I’m actually ruining my day by worrying about being worried!”

-Another client of mine with was facing a frightening medical procedure.
+Another client was facing a frightening medical procedure.
 She spent months worrying about how much the procedure would hurt and how long it would take to heal.
 She worried about having to go through it all again if her condition didn’t improve.
-The dreaded day finally came and went and she later told me that the procedure wasn’t nearly as bad as she had anticipated.
-She talked about how many months she spent worrying about the pain compared to how many moments the actual pain lasted and she was amazed.
-When she began to talk about how much time she’d “wasted” worrying, I told her that the time would not be a waste if she could use it as a reminder to stay more conscious of her mind movies.
+The dreaded day finally came and went.
+She later told me that the procedure wasn’t nearly as bad as she’d anticipated.
+She talked about how many months she spent worrying about the pain compared to how many minutes the actual pain lasted and she was amazed.
+When she began to talk about how much time she’d “wasted” worrying, I told her that the time wouldn’t be a waste if she could use it as a reminder to stay more conscious of her mind movies.
 We made a plan for her to increase her awareness of when her mind began spinning out on worries.
 She could then soothe her worries, like she might soothe an anxious child.
 She could ask herself if there were any realistic action steps to be taken.
 And she could gently redirect her worried mind back to the present moment.

-These days, there’s plenty of grist for the worry mill: terrorism, the economy, climate changes, to name a few.
+Nowadays, there’s plenty of grist for the worry mill.
 Personally, I could lock and load my worry full-time if I’m not careful, conscious, and in charge of who’s steering this tender ship.
 But I am.
-I realize every day that worrying about war, drought, floods, school shootings, or the health of my loved ones is not going to keep something really hard from happening.
-Worrying only makes my system feel like the hard things are happening now.
+I realize every day that worrying about war, climate, school shootings, health, or my loved ones is not going to keep something really hard from happening.
+Worrying only makes my nervous system feel like the hard things are happening now.

 So, if you are a periodic or perpetual worrier, try asking yourself: Is this worry actually helping me or anyone else?
-Is there some action I could take to prepare for this worrisome possibility, or can I let go and let life do what it will do anyway (with or without my well-intentioned assistance)?
-Can I reassure myself that whatever happens, I will handle them in the best ways that I can at that time?
+Is there some action I could take to prepare for this worrisome possibility?
+Can I soothe my worried mind and encourage it to loosen its well-intended grip?
+Can I reassure myself that whatever challenges life brings, I will handle them in the best ways that I can at that time?

-And then ever so gently, steer yourself back from the not now and into now.
+And then, ever so gently, reel ourselves back from the not-now and into now.